HySonLab/Protein_Redesign/README.md

     --num_blocks 4
 ```

-Please modify the batch_size and accumulate_grad_batches arguments according to your machine(s).
+Please modify the batch_size, gpus, and accumulate_grad_batches arguments according to your machine(s).
+Also, use the flag data_dir for directory containing your weights (ie. "./data") and save_dir for directory to save training log files.

 Default values can be used to reproduce the settings used in our paper: